keithledgerwood/WICLab-guide/009-Microsoft-365.md

 In this section you will enable provisioning to Microsoft 365.
-This will include creation of accounts in Azure AD when users are assigned to the application, updating attributes in Azure AD when things change in Okta, and deactivating accounts in Azure AD when users are unassigned from the application in Okta.
+This will include creation of accounts in Azure AD when users are assigned to the app, updating attributes in Azure AD when things change in Okta, and deactivating accounts in Azure AD when users are unassigned from the app in Okta.

-Note: In general, Okta does not delete accounts from applications - it only deactivates them.
+Note: In general, Okta does not delete accounts from apps - it only deactivates them.
 This ensures that Okta is not responsible for any data loss in the backend system that could be triggered by deleting an account.